The Ultimate GTM Checklist: B2B SaaS Edition

 Distribution Strategy

-Your distribution strategy tackles your product or service’s supply chain.
-It defines the comprehensive process of ensuring your offerings are accessible to customers.
-As such, your distribution strategy should focus on the rightful delivery of your product to the consumer.
+Your distribution strategy addresses your product or service’s supply chain and defines the comprehensive process of ensuring your offerings are accessible to customers.
+As such, your strategy should focus on the rightful delivery of your product to the consumer.

-In general, the distribution strategy covers the movement, availability, and protection of goods.
-Moreover, it can also include aspects such as cost reduction and customer satisfaction.
+The distribution strategy generally covers the movement, availability, and protection of goods.
+It can also include aspects such as cost reduction and customer satisfaction.

 Search Engine Optimization

 As part of your go-to-market strategy, your online marketing efforts are integral to your company’s success.
-This is especially the case given the increasing use of search engines in online shopping.
+This is especially true given the increasing use of search engines in online shopping.
 As such, search engine optimization (SEO) is all about increasing your rankings on search engines.

-In doing so, you can increase the quality and quantity of traffic to your website.
-This allows you to attract a wide array of visitors the more accessible your website becomes.
+By doing so, you can increase the quality and quantity of traffic to your website.
+The more accessible your website becomes, the more visitors you can attract.

-Some SEO practices include building an SEO-friendly site, using relevant keywords in your content, and link building, amongst many other activities.
+Some SEO practices include building an SEO-friendly site, using relevant keywords in your content, and link building, among many others.

 Search Engine Marketing